APPIAN-PET/APPIAN/USERGUIDE.md

 python2.7 <path to APPIAN directory>/Launcher.py <list of options> <subject names>

+The <subject names> arguments are optional.
+If you do not provide spedific subject IDs, the APPIAN will be run on all of the subjects found in the source directory.
 When running APPIAN in a Docker container (described in detail in the following section), the APPIAN directory is located in “/opt/APPIAN/”:

 python2.7 /opt/APPIAN/Launcher.py <list of options> <subject names>
 Running APPIAN with Docker